joez2450/sep10-freedom-project/blog/entry02.md

 #### Skills
 ##### Skimming
 Over the course of researching about travel softwares and hardwares, I learned the skill of skimming.
-Whenever I searched something up, there were millions of results.
-To find the best source effectively, I skimmed through multiple websites until one of them was informative and helpful.
+Whenever I searched something up, there were millions of results that appeared.
+To find the best source effectively, I skimmed through multiple websites until I found one that was both informative and helpful for my work.
 Through this method, I was able to conduct my research both effectively and quickly.

 ##### Effective Researching

 ##### Time Management

 [Previous](entry01.md) | [Next](entry03.md)